-Your entire CDT student cohort will therefore study together in Manchester during the first six months of the programme.
+Your entire CDT student cohort will study together in Manchester during the first four months of the programme.
 When you progress to your individual research projects you will either remain in Manchester or transfer to Sheffield University for the remaining 3.5 years of your PhD project.
-Once a student moves to Sheffield they will be paid every 3 months not monthly as in Manchester.
+Up to the present time, once a student moves to Sheffield they will be paid every 3 months not monthly as in Manchester.

 There will continue to be regular and timetabled opportunities for your cohort to meet up and share experiences and knowledge gained.
 As a CDT student you will benefit from many opportunities, such as international and industrial placements, not ordinarily available to conventional PhD students.
 A number of additional training elements will also be embedded in the programme.
+Most will be mandatory but some are optional.
 These are intended to be challenging, but at the same time thoroughly enjoyable - and will train you to be a future leader in this field.
 In return, we expect you to be fully committed to achieving your very best: what you get out of your training will reflect upon your effort and commitment.